Agnieszka26/examplePage/README.md

-# Overwiev
+# Overview

-This is an expample website of not existing company.
+This is an example website of non existing company.